COSC-Lab/napari-fast4dreg/README.md

 -->
 ## Suggested Changes
 - [ ] add environment setup and full install of miniconda etc to install section
-- [ ] implement zarr storage instead of
+- [ ] implement zarr storage instead of npy stacks
 - [ ] test alternative affine transform functions, such as simpple-ITK or openCV
 - [ ] consinder adding cuda support (nvidia gpu only)
 ## Installation